Zuellni/ComfyUI-ExLlama-Nodes/README.md

 ExLlama isn't [deterministic](https://github.com/turboderp/exllama/issues/201), so the outputs may differ even with the same seed.

 ## Example
-Workflow Can be opened directly in ComfyUI.
+Workflow can be opened directly in ComfyUI.
 Model used: [MythoLogic-Mini-7B](https://huggingface.co/TheBloke/MythoLogic-Mini-7B-GPTQ)

 Generated output: